danewest/Database-MGMT-SYS-Project/README.txt

     c.
 RUNNING
         i.
 Ensure that the cfg database is running on your machine. ii.
-Run the driver.py file in an IDE or through the command line.
+Run the driver.py file in an IDE or through the command line. iii.
+If any issues persist with running the program, edit the database name and passwords found in connection.py and reports.py.

 3. USAGE
     This project was to test our understanding or database management and application design conecpts.